 Skip The Abs For A Better Core

 I may sounds like a broken record here but it is something I am asked almost weekly.
 How do I get a stronger core and flatter tummy.
 I touched on this on a previous post but a flatter tummy comes from a healthier diet.
 Working our core has benefits in making it stronger, not flatter.
-That message is something the media has created to sell workout programs with false promises that doing these "ab blasting" workout will actually reduce belly fat.
-Let's speak the truth when I say, that is not true.
+The idea that sit ups and crunches will melt away belly fat.
+Well, that message is something the media has created to sell workout programs with false promises.
+That doing these "ab blasting" workout will actually reduce belly fat.
+Let's speak the truth when I say, that will not work.
 Plus, these plans often prescribe a boat load of sit ups and crunches.
 These are probably one of the least effect exercises for develop a strong and functional Core. .
-Those exercises focus highly on our Upper Abdominals, which in many of us are dominate to begin with.
+Those exercises focus highly on our Upper Abdominals.
+Which for many of us.
+We are are dominate there to begin with.
 With shifted pelvis's and collapsed rib cages as a result of how we stand and spending too much time sitting.
-Many of us have overused Upper Abdominals and lack function in our trunk.
+Many of us have overused Upper Abdominals and lack function in our entire trunk.

 So How Do I Develop A Stronger Core?